declare-lab/KNOT/README.md

-# Federated Distillation of Natural Language Understanding with Confident Sinkhorns
+# KNOT: Knowledge Distillation using Optimal Transport for Solving NLP Tasks

 This repository provides an alternative method for ensembled distillation of local models to a global model.
 The local models can be trained via entropy or optimal transport (OT) loss.
 We train local (on-device) models using cross-entropy loss due to the higher computational complexity of OT.
 The global model is pretrained on global dataset which is relatively bigger than local datasets.